Content Standards

 - Religion

-Educational, documentary, scientific, or artistic content that references hate symbols, quotations, footage, etc, is permitted, but the context of such cases must be clearly communicated.
+- Educational, documentary, scientific, journalistic, or artistic content that references hate speech, symbols, or ideologies for the purpose of reporting, analysis, or critique

 If you experience or observe hate speech on Cantina, please report it so our team can review it and take appropriate action.
 We take all reports of hate speech seriously, whether they come directly from the person being attacked or from an observer.
 You can also use our self-moderation tools to manage room membership and limit your exposure to the offending user and/or content.